Wicker Park Therapy Group

 Our Approach

-Our work is anchored in psychoanalytic theory and guided by the conviction that growth happens when there is space for honest exploration, curiosity, and reflection.
+Our work is anchored in psychoanalytic theory.
+We believe growth happens when there is space for honest exploration, curiosity, and reflection.
 In therapy, we slow down enough to notice patterns that may otherwise be overlooked:

 Frequently